Review of: Glock 30/30sf/30s

 Bang for your Buck

-Very high quality weapons, but they are pretty pricey.
+Very high quality handgun, but they are pretty pricey.

 The Glock 30 pistols are primarily aimed for concealed carry and self defense uses.

 However, this does not mean that the pistols aren’t excellent for other uses as well.
-As you can expect from Glock, these are extremely high quality weapons.
+As you can expect from Glock, these are extremely high quality handguns.

 But, like with most pistols, the uses are not limited.
 The Glock 30 pistols would be good for home defense, and are also relatively enjoyable to shoot at the range.
 More on that later.